Does nicotine cause cancer?

 Nicotine replacement therapy (NRT) refers to a group of treatments designed to help smokers quit.
-NRT is available in several forms, each of which delivers nicotine without smoke, tobacco, or other carcinogenic (cancer-causing) chemicals:
+NRT is available in several forms, each of which delivers nicotine without smoke, tobacco, or other chemicals that cause cancer:

 The following types of NRT are available over the counter:

 - a patch, which delivers nicotine through the skin

 - chewing gum, which allows a user to chew and swallow nicotine